apostrophecms/apostrophe-documentation/modules/apostrophe-attachments/index.md

 You may specify `extension`, `extensions` (an array of extensions) or `group` to filter the results.

+If `options.annotate` is true, a `._urls` property is added to all image attachments wherever they are found in `within`, with subproperties for each image size name, including `original`.
+For non-images, a `._url` property is set.
 ### each(*criteria*, *limit*, *each*, *callback*) *[api]*
 Iterates over all of the attachments that exist, processing up to `limit` attachments at any given time.